Iranian Revolution: Foreign relations

-The Islamic Republic of Iran experienced difficult relations with some Western countries, especially the United States and the Eastern Bloc nations led by the Soviet Union.
+The Islamic Republic of Iran experienced difficult relations with some Western countries, especially the United States, Saudi Arabia, and the Eastern Bloc nations led by the Soviet Union.
 Iran was under constant US unilateral sanctions, which were tightened under the presidency of Bill Clinton.
 Most European countries, despite their significant investments within Iran, stood in solidarity with the United States and also imposed economic sanctions on the theocratic regime.
 Britain suspended all diplomatic relations with Iran and did not re-open their embassy in Tehran until 1988.
-The European country that maintained the closest relations with the new Iranian government was Switzerland, which was neither a part of the European Economic Community or the North Atlantic Treaty Organization.
-Relations with the USSR became strained as well after the Soviet government condemned Khomeini's repression of certain minorities after the Revolution.
+The European country that maintained the closest relations with the new Iranian government was Switzerland, which was neither a part of the European Economic Community nor the North Atlantic Treaty Organization.
+Relations with the USSR became strained as well after the Soviet government condemned Khomeini's repression of certain minorities after the revolution.
 Diplomatic relations between Iran and the apartheid government of South Africa were completely severed following Khomeini's rise to power.